emqx/emqx-docs/en_US/rule/bridge_confluent.md

 # Stream Data into Confluent

 Confluent Cloud is a resilient, scalable, streaming data service based on Apache Kafka, delivered as a fully managed service.
 EMQX supports data integration with Confluent through a data bridge to enable you to stream MQTT data into Confluent seamlessly.
-This page provides instructions on configuring the Confluent Cloud and creating a Confluent data bridge in EMQX.
+This page mainly introduces you to the features and benefits of Confluent integration and guides you on how to configure Confluent Cloud and create a Confluent data bridge in EMQX.

+## Features and Benefits

+The integration of EMQX with Confluent offers the following features and advantages:

+- **Reliable large-scale message transmission**: Both EMQX and Confluent Cloud adopt highly reliable cluster mechanisms, ensuring a stable and dependable message transmission channel with zero message loss for large-scale IoT device messages.
+They both support horizontal scaling by adding nodes and dynamically adjusting resources to handle sudden increases in large-scale messages, guaranteeing message transmission availability.
+- **Powerful Data Processing Capability**: EMQX's native rule engine and Confluent Cloud both provide reliable stream data processing capabilities.
+They operate at different stages of IoT data, from devices to applications, allowing selective real-time data filtering, format conversion, aggregation, and analysis based on specific scenarios.
+This enables more complex IoT message processing workflows to meet the needs of data analytics applications.
+- **Robust Integration Capability**: Leveraging various connectors provided by Confluent Cloud, EMQX can easily integrate with other databases, data warehouses, data stream processing systems, and more.
+This allows for the creation of complete IoT data pipelines and agile data analysis applications.
+- **Processing capabilities in high-throughput situations**: The data integration supports both synchronous and asynchronous writing modes, allowing you to differentiate between real-time priority and performance priority for data writing strategies and enabling flexible balancing between latency and throughput according to different scenarios.
+- **Effective topic mapping:** Numerous IoT business topics can be mapped into Kakfa topics by the configured Confluent data bridge.
+EMQX supports the MQTT user property mapping to Kafka headers and adopts various flexible topic mapping methods, including one-to-one, one-to-many, many-to-many, and also includes support for MQTT topic filters (wildcards).

 ## Configure Confluent Cloud